Hackagroup/BirdsEye/README.md

    This project is baed on a Twitter hackathon Hack for good theme, we plan to give users motivational tweets.
 More description will be posted.

 2. **What is this for?**
-   Twittive is for everyone looking for daily motivation to get through their life and get them ready to conquer the world!
+   BirdsEye is for everyone looking for daily motivation to get through their life and get them ready to conquer the world!

 3. **Need Help?**
    Absolutely!
 Any help would be appreciated!
 To get to us, either request an